demisto/content/Packs/IOCParser/Integrations/IOCParser/README.md

 Use the IOCParser integration to extract IOCs and intelligence from different data sources.
-This integration was integrated and tested with version xx of IOCParser
+This integration was integrated and tested with version v1 of IOCParser

 ## Configure IOCParser on Cortex XSOAR